MorganStenberg/murder-mystery/README.md

 ## Bugs

+- Not clearing the terminal completely once deployed.
+The function clear_screen is not clearing all of the content that is in the terminal when running the game deployed on Heruko.
+It is only clearing what content is visible in the terminal, so some text will be left that belongs to previous branches.

 ### Problems encountered during build process

-- Refactoring the main logic for the game and problems related to the refactoring.
+- Refactoring the main logic for the game, the function that handles the user choices, and problems related to the refactoring.
-- bug with wrong input - connected to refactored main function
+I started building the game with different functions for each level that the player traversed through the game, but I realised that this became quite unwieldy and would have been tiresome to work with.
+So I made one function to handle every choice made by the user.

+It took a long time to get this function to work, and I had trouble with everything from handling invalid input to what kind of method I should use to access the functions with the different branches of the story.
+I especially had trouble with how to handle ending the game when the user reached the end of a story branch and how to handle branches of the story that were shorter than others, since I didn't want every branch to be the same length.

+This was eventually solved with alot of trying and failing, reading through Stackoverflow and other sites (links are in credits) and most importantly discussing it with my mentor.

 ## Deployment

-The project was deployed to [Heroku](https://www.heroku.com) using the below procedure:-
+The project was deployed to [Heroku](https://www.heroku.com) using the below procedure:

 - **Log in to Heroku** or create an account if required.
--
-**click** the button labeled **New** from the dashboard in the top right corner, just below the header.
+- **click** the button labeled **New** from the dashboard in the top right corner, just below the header.
 - From the drop-down menu **select "Create new app"**.
 - **Enter a unique app name**.
 I used the name for the game and added "text-game" to it.
 - Once the web portal shows the green tick to confirm the name is original **select the relevant region.** In my case, I chose Europe as I am in Sweden.